openrisc/openrisc.github.io/index.md

 - [or1ksim]({{BASE_PATH}}/implementations.html#or1ksim) is an
-  instruction accurate simulator with a lot of features including flexbile configuration and gdb debugging.
+  instruction accurate simulator with a lot of features including flexible configuration and gdb debugging.

 - [qemu]({{BASE_PATH}}/implementations.html#qemu) has a patch to
   support the OpenRISC processor